JamieDStewart/JamieDStewart.github.io/_posts/2019-09-11-GBA-Dev-Hardware-Interrupts.md

 ### How do interrupts get called? ###
 Ok it's great that we have some interrupt registers, but how does any code, or rather how do we specify what code gets called when one of thse interrupts is triggered?

-Well as we're intereseted in setting up a VBLANK interrupt there is an additional place that we need to register that interrupts are enabled for the screen and this is with the register for the display controller (**REG_DIPSTAT**) so let's add that into the gba_bios.h file too.
+Well as we're intereseted in setting up a VBLANK interrupt there is an additional place that we need to register that interrupts are enabled for the screen and this is with the register for the display status (**REG_DIPSTAT**) so let's add that into the gba_bios.h file too.

 {% highlight C %}